ewerybody/uppy/README.md

-# uptpy 🍰

-FTP uploader with minumum overhead and zero extra dependencies

-So I'd like a static built website updated as quickly & reliable as possible!
+# **uptpy** - compact Python FTP uploader

+When building with static site generators I'd like to push and see the result asap!
 How to do that?
+Usually uploaders shove all files that end up in the `public` directory and have no idea what was already up-to-date and what was renamed and can be deleted now.
+To mitigate the deletion problem you might push to a new directory and switch the online one with the new in an instant.
+But that still has the Uploading-all problem.

-We need to know what actually has to be updated instead of just pushing all without checking.
-For that we'll download a manifest file containing filenames and hashes for each target directory.
+So we need to know what actually has to be updated!
+For that we'll maintain a manifest file containing filenames and hashes for each target directory.
 If such file is not yet present all the files are initially pushed.
-Then we always just check against a local manifest and sync anything off.
+Then we always just check against a local manifest and sync anything that's off.

 Pros:
+* one single .py file
+* no extra Python packages
 * checks are done super quickly
-* actual update uploads are as compact as possible
+* actual update uploads as compact as possible
-* deletions are handled as well (Of files once uploaded via `uptpy`)
+* deletions handled as well (of files once uploaded via `uptpy`)
-* any other remote dirs and files are ignored by default
+* any other remote dirs and files ignored by default

 Cons:
 * initially ALL files need to be uploaded (we "could" instead download first and update if necessary.
 TBD)
 * If a file is removed remotely `uptpy` wouldn't notice.
 (We could do a post- check to fix any missing files.
-TBD)
+(TBD #2)
 * we need to have this remote manifest file (which could potentially be found on the server and reveal files and hashes) (we could however obfuscate it at least a little.)
 * nothing concurrent yet (we could try downloading the manifest while scanning locally) (currently it all just took split seconds so there was no pressure yet)

 # hot to use
 `TBD`
+## the fastest method

+* get a copy of `uptpy.py`
+* run it `python uptpy.py {HOSTURL} {USER} {PASSWD} {LOCAL_PATH} {REMOTE_PATH}`

+# history

+I built a HUGO site for friends and have them host the code on Github.
+They could make changes on the `.md` files, commit and Voilà: The page was updated ... soon ... ish.
+Initially I set up some Github Action that used a suggested FTP project.
+The action was building with HUGO, checking out the FTP project from github, have it compile itself somehow and use it to push the public contents.
+All in all this took **about 2 minutes**!!
+Having some XP with Python, FTP, manifest files and hashes I hacked together a first draft and wired it up in Github actions.
+Slashing down the update time to about 10 seconds!